Daydreaming algorithm for Biased Patterns: Problem Setting and Formulation

-When $p_1 \neq 0.5$, the mean of each element is generally nonzero, and the set of patterns has a uniform bias.
+When $p_1 \neq 0.5$, the mean of each element is generally non-zero, and the set of patterns has a uniform bias.
 We define the mean of each element across the pattern set as

 Here, $\bm{m} = (m_1, ..., m_{N})^{T}$ denotes the neuron-wise mean.
 When we deal with biased patterns, it is natural to work not with the original pattern $\bm{\xi}^{\mu}$ itself, but with a centered representation obtained by subtracting the mean.
 This representation plays an important role in defining both the pseudo-inverse rule and Daydreaming consistently for biased patterns.